exoclime/HELIOS/docs/sections/parameters.rst

 Sets the path to the file with the tabulated adiabatic coefficient (and optionally the entropy).

-   ``damping parameter (auto, 1 - 5000)``
+   ``damping parameter (auto, adaptive, number [1 - 1000])``

 Sets the damping strength of the convective adjustment shift to match the global radiative equilibrium.
 In almost all cases, this should be set to "auto".
-For debugging purposes, e.g. if a convergence in a particular case fails, one can try with a fixed value.
-Usually a value between 1 and 5000 is a good starting point.
+If convergence fails, one should try with the "adaptive" setting in that particular case.
+This setting makes the model much slower, but also more stable.
+As ultima ratio also a fixed number can be set.
+Something between 1 and 1000 is a good starting point.
 The larger the number the more stable the model.
-However, it is also harder to achieve global equilibrium then.
+However, it is also harder to achieve global equilibrium.

 **ASTRONOMICAL PARAMETERS**